Grahp/Website/pages/Pinchord.md

 ## Rationale

-- Steno is awesome.
-The speed and ergonomics are unmatched - Chording is just awesome
+- Chording is really awesome - the speed and ergonomics are unmatched
 - Traditional phonetic steno is extremely difficult to learn
 - Phonetic steno is optimized for _court reporting_. [[Home|I]] am not a court reporter, I'm a programmer and yapper